trishume/trishume.github.com/_posts/2023-12-02-tracing-methods.md

 ### bpftime: eBPF-based binary instrumentation

-One easy way that's a good segue is [bpftime](https://github.com/eunomia-bpf/bpftime) which takes your existing eBPF programs with userspace probes, and runs them much faster by patching the instructions to run the BPF program inside the process.
+One easy way that's a good segue is [bpftime](https://github.com/eunomia-bpf/bpftime) which takes your existing eBPF programs with userspace probes, and runs them much faster by patching the instructions to run the BPF program inside the process rather than incurring 3us of kernel interrupt overhead every time.

 ### E9Patch